-Limit wheel/track traffic to no more than 30 percent of the soil surface.
+Limit wheel/track traffic to no more than 33 percent of the soil surface. for the interior of the field.
 The same tracks must be used for all high load traffic continually.
 High wheel load traffic is defined here as any tire or track that bears a load higher than 6,000 pounds at 30 psi or 6 tons per axle.

-If wide flotation tires are used they must be big enough that the inflation pressure will be below 18 psi to minimize compaction on trafficked rows.
+If wide flotation tires are used they must be big enough that the inflationInflation pressure will be below 18 psiminimized to minimizereduce compaction on traffickedcrop rows where flotation tires are used.

-Use a Geographic Positioning System (GPS) to guide field operations and wheeled/track traffic when the designated traffic lanes are obscured.
+Use a Geographic Positioning System (GPS) to guide field operations and wheeled/trackoperation traffic lanes when the designated traffic lanes are obscured.